 Sleeping Pad R-Value Minimums

-If you sleep on the ground with a quilt or sleeping bag on backpacking or camping trips, you need to use a sleeping pad with a minimum R-value of 4, if you want to experience the temperature rating of your quilt or sleeping bag.
-This may come as a surprise to many people, but it’s a well-established fact based on the existing EN sleeping bag temperature rating standard, and the new sleeping pad R-value standard, that will be rolling out to consumers in 2019 and 2020.
+If you sleep on the ground with a quilt or sleeping bag on backpacking or camping trips, you need to use a sleeping pad with an R-value between 3 and 4, if you want to experience the temperature rating of your quilt or sleeping bag.
+This may come as a surprise to many people, but it’s a well-established fact based on the existing EN sleeping bag temperature rating standard, and the new sleeping pad R-value standard, that will be rolling out to consumers in 2020.
 To learn more, see my article about the new Sleeping Pad R-value Standard.
 It also explains why so many people sleep colder than expected even though they purchase quilts or sleeping bags that are supposed to keep them warm at their designated temperature ratings.

 Comfort and Quiet

-While the Insulated Etherlight XT is heavier than a NeoAir Xlite (R-Value 3.2) and has a lower R-Value than a NeoAir Xtherm (R-Value 5.7), it is 1.5″ thicker than the 2.5″ thick NeoAir pads and made with heavy duty 30d/40d fabrics for increased durability.
-The added comfort of a thick pad and the air sprung cells is so worth it, especially on multi-day trips when sleeping well is essential.
-The Etherlight is also insulated with synthetic fibers and not just a reflective layer, making a much quieter pad to sleep on.
+While the Insulated Ether Light XT is heavier than a NeoAir Xlite (R-Value 4.2) and has a lower R-Value than a NeoAir Xtherm (R-Value 6.9), it is 1.5″ thicker than the 2.5″ thick NeoAir pads and made with heavy-duty 30d/40d fabrics for increased durability.
+The added comfort of a thick pad and the air-sprung cells is so worth it, especially on multi-day trips when sleeping well is essential.
+The Ether Light is also insulated with synthetic fibers and not just a reflective layer, making a much quieter pad to sleep on.

 Flat Valve and Pump Sack